jshin313/PicoCTFStreamNotes/README.md

 Segmentation fault (core dumped)
 ```

 For some reason the program was crashing on the `push rbp` instruction (probably due to stack alignment).
+Later Gynvael says that Canonical compiled the new Ubuntu kernel with some flags that would make a program crash if the stack was misaligned.

 ## like1000 - Forensics
 Gynvael fails figure out how to use 7zip, then proceeds to try extracting the tar with the following script: